joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-21-golden-sphere-inheritance.md

 For $P = 6$ my laptop ran out of RAM when keeping track of the solution set.
 By retreating to the mere question solubility, it shows that the minimum for a $6$-way split is $35$ spheres.

-Probing below these depths requires more insight and RAM than I can provide.
+Probing below these depths requires more insight and/or RAM than I can provide.

 ### Uniqueness